szabgab/rust-digger/README.md

 As of 2024.03.26

 1. The git repository https://github.com/rust-lang/crates.io-index does not contain the meta data, such as the github URL
-1. The https://static.crates.io/db-dump.tar.gz is 305 Mb It unzipped to a timestamped folder called `YYYY-MM-DD-020046` which is 1.1 Gb and contains CSV dumps of a Postgresql database.
+1. The https://static.crates.io/db-dump.tar.gz is 305 Mb It unzipped to a timestamped folder called `YYYY-MM-DD-020046` which is 1.1 Gb and contains CSV dumps of a PostgreSQL database.

 The fetching and unzipping is done by the `rust-digger-download` binary.